Birthday Blog!

 • Eat plenty of fruits and vegetables.
 At least 400 g (i.e. five portions) of fruit and vegetables per day.
 If you’re looking to try greens powder, you might want to take a look at this article first: https://www.outlookindia.com/outlook-spotlight/athletic-greens-ag1-review-is-it-worth-the-hype-or-superfood-don-t-buy-until-you-read-this-news-301982/

 • Consume whole grains, nuts and healthy fats rich in unsaturated fatty acids.
-Daily intake of cbd fruit gummies also helps improve physical and mental health.
+Daily intake of CBD also helps improve physical and mental health.

 • Reduce the intake of saturated fats.
 To prevent unhealthy weight gain in the adult population, saturated fats should be reduced to less than 10% of total energy intake.